 We've already reviewed women's base layers on the site; in this category, we wanted to find the products that were truly meant for running.
 To do this, we asked runners near and far what features are included in their favorite garments.
 Our team, then, awarded extra points for shirts with reflective logos, sun protection, odor control, and, in the case of our long-sleeve products, excellent thumb loops.

 The Reactor is an excellent shirt for running, thanks to its reflective (albeit small) logos on the back and front.
-The Notch, by comparison, did not include any markings for running in low light.
-The one place where the Reactor lagged behind the Notch was in thumb loops.
-The thumb holes on this shirt were low-profile but less comfortable than those of the Notch.
+The thumb holes on this shirt were low-profile, but not as comfortable as we could've asked for.
 That being said, we're very glad that any thumb loops were included.

 Despite being on a mission to find the best winter running shirt, we're happily walking away with one of our favorite pieces for any winter activity.
 The funnel neck is a great compliment to skiing or traveling in windy places.
 The breathable material makes this shirt just as great for running as it is for hiking, cross-country skiing, or climbing.
 Let's be real: you can take the Reactor just about anywhere.

 We knew there would be a downside.
 Despite an incredible performance, the Reactor is one of the most expensive running shirts we've tested.
-At $90, it's $15 more expensive than the Notch which is cozier and a bit warmer.
 However, if you really need a technical winter layer to wick moisture and keep you warm and sweat-free, this shirt just can't be beaten.